 The consequences that an underage person or new driver can face will increase if they are then convicted of the impaired driving charge.
 Overall, an impaired driving case can be costly for young people and their parents.
 An experienced defense lawyer can often find ways to have the consequences reduced or the charges dropped completely, so it is important to discuss your legal options with a DUI defense firm as soon as possible.

 If you have been arrested for DUI and are under the legal drinking age or if your child has been arrested, you can try to limit the negative effects of the case by seeking help from an experienced DUI defense lawyer who understands Alberta impaired driving laws.
-At the office of Danusia Bourdon, we regularly help clients with impaired driving defense in Alberta, so please contact us at 403-457-4415 for more information.
+At the office of Lana Bourdon, we regularly help clients with impaired driving defense in Alberta, so please contact us at 403-457-4415 for more information.